awsdocs/amazon-cloudfront-developer-guide/doc_source/functions-javascript-runtime-features.md

 **Math**
 All ES 5\.1 math methods are supported\.
-In the CloudFront Functions runtime environment, the `Math.Random()` implementation uses OpenBSD `arc4random` seeded with the timestamp of when the function runs\.
+In the CloudFront Functions runtime environment, the `Math.random()` implementation uses OpenBSD `arc4random` seeded with the timestamp of when the function runs\.
 The following ES 6 math methods are supported:
 + `acosh`
 + `asinh`